auth0-samples/auth0-angular-samples/01-Embedded-Login/README.md

-# Auth0 Angular Basic Login
+# Auth0 Angular Embedded Login

-This sample demonstrates how to add authentication to an Angular application using Auth0's Lock widget.
+This sample demonstrates how to add authentication to an Angular application using Auth0's Lock widget embedded in your application.
 The sample uses the Angular CLI.

 ## Getting Started